Bengal govt presents Rs 3.21-lakh crore budget; incentives for EVs, tax sops for tea | Business

 - India

-West Bengal Finance Minister Chandrima Bhattacharya Friday presented a massive Rs 3.21-lakh crore budget for the financial year 2022-23, balancing between sops for welfare schemes and industry in a bid to kick-start industry after two years of pandemic-induced slowdown.
+West Bengal Finance Minister Chandrima Bhattacharya Friday presented a massive Rs 3.21-lakh crore budget for the financial year 2022-23, balancing between sops for welfare schemes and industry in a bid to kick-start the eastern state's economy after two years of pandemic-induced slowdown.

 Among other sops for industry, Bengal has proposed incentives for battery-operated and CNG vehicles and tax relief for tea, an industry vital to the state’s economic well being.
 Real estate which has been suffering a slump throughout the country was sought to be pepped up with a rebate in taxes and registration fees.